Paul Hunter (Australian footballer)

-Paul Hunter (born 9 February 1993) is a former professional Australian rules footballer who for played the St Kilda Football Club in the Australian Football League (AFL).
+Paul Hunter (born 9 February 1993) is a former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).

 Early life

 Hunter was raised in Redhead in New South Wales, near Newcastle.
 Hunter began playing football for Warners Bay Football club.
-In 2013, Hunter moved to Queensland to play with Redland in south east Brisbane who competed in the NEAFL.
+In 2013, Hunter moved to Queensland to play with Redland in south-east Brisbane, which competed in the NEAFL.
 Hunter won the NEAFL Rising Star award in 2014 and was also awarded Redland's Best and Fairest, drawing the attention of AFL recruiters.

 AFL career

 Adelaide Crows

 Hunter was drafted as a 22-year-old in the 2016 AFL Rookie Draft at pick number 13 overall.
 He spent three years on the Crows' rookie list, but was unable to break into the senior side with Sam Jacobs and Reilly O'Brien preferred by the Crows.
 He was redrafted by the Crows with pick 24 in the 2018 Rookie Draft, but again failed to earn senior selection.
 He was again delisted at the conclusion of the 2019 season.